Michael Stivic: Character overview

 In the show's early years, conflicts between left-leaning Michael and his bigoted father-in-law Archie Bunker are exacerbated by the characters living under the same roof.
 This arrangement, which begins immediately after Michael and Gloria's wedding, allows Michael to save for his college tuition.
 On their second wedding anniversary, he mentions lecturing Archie for "these past couple years I've been around here."
 (During his first meeting with Archie, Michael complains to Gloria that not only is he about to have Archie as a father-in-law, he'll soon be living with him until he graduates.)
 The close proximity results in frequent disputes, often over the simplest of topics, such as the proper order for putting on socks and shoes.
-Along with other issues, such as Michael's propensity for sitting in Archie's coveted chair and his huge appetite for the food purchased with Archie's working-class paycheck.
-Their huge ideological differences greatly contribute to the conflict between the characters.
+Other conflicts involve Michael's propensity for sitting in Archie's coveted chair and his huge appetite for the food purchased with Archie's working-class paycheck.
+Their ideological differences greatly contribute to the conflict between the characters.
 Michael is a determined agnostic, although he occasionally identifies himself as an atheist to provoke Archie, who assumes Michael has no belief in God.
 This is a stark contrast to Edith's quiet Christian church attendance and his own non-practicing but nonetheless staunchly Christian viewpoint.
 Michael is also a dedicated humanitarian who wants to change the world.
-Originally intending to become a social worker, his career aspirations shift towards teaching as the series progresses.
-When the neighboring Jefferson family leaves the neighborhood, this allows Michael and Gloria to rent the house from patriarch George, finally giving the couple a home of their own.
+Originally intending to become a social worker, he shifts his career aspirations toward teaching as the series progresses.
+When the neighboring Jefferson family leaves the neighborhood, Michael and Gloria are able to rent the house from patriarch George, finally giving the couple a home of their own.
 The new arrangement eases the tension between Michael and Archie, but still allows for frequent visits and interactions between all of the family members.

 Michael enjoys a warm relationship with Edith, whom he calls "Ma".
 She frequently intervenes to try to defuse tensions between her husband and son-in-law, though she also occasionally takes Mike to task for initiating unnecessary arguments with Archie.
 In the 1973 episode "Games Bunkers Play", Edith offers Michael some insight into Archie's attitude toward him.
-She explains that Archie dropped out of high school to help support his family during the Depression and he resents the fact that Michael has the chance to attend college and advance his education.
+She explains that Archie dropped out of high school to help support his family during the Depression, and he resents the fact that Michael has the chance to attend college and advance his education.